 - ALWAYS RETURN THE CARRIAGE TO THE FULL REARWARD POSITION AT CONCLUSION OF EACH CROSSCUT TYPE OPERATION.
 Never remove your hand from the Yoke Handle unless the carriage is in this position.
-Otherwise the cutting tool may climb up on the workpiece and be propelled toward you. - Place guard in horizontal position and adjust antikickback pawls to just clear the top of the fence or workpiece, whichever is higher. - 3.
-NEVER gang crosscut lining up more than one workpiece in front of the fence stacked vertically, or horizontally outward on the table and then pulling saw thru: the blade could pick up one or more pieces and cause a binding or loss of control and possible injury. - 4.
-Do not position the Arm so the operation you are performing permits the cutting tool to extend beyond the edges of the Table.
+Otherwise the cutting tool may climb up on the workpiece and be propelled toward you. - Place guard in horizontal position and adjust antikickback pawls to just clear the top of the fence or workpiece, whichever is higher.
+This provides additional guarding. - NEVER gang crosscut lining up more than one workpiece in front of the fence - stacked vertically, or horizontally outward on the table - and then pulling saw thru: the blade could pick up one or more pieces and cause a binding or loss of control and possible injury. - 4.
+Do not position the Arm so the operation you are performing permits the cutting tool to extend beyond the edges of the Table. - Top-side dadoing or molding across the grain are examples of crosscut-type cuts.
+The same basic procedures including positioning of the AKB/Spreader device as for crosscutting, apply.